 Tips to Keep Your Dog Safe

-Take these steps to keep your dog from wandering and to help find her if she does take off.
+Take these steps to keep your dog from wandering and to help find them if they do take off.

-- Make sure she's microchipped and always wears a collar with an ID and your phone number.
+- Make sure they are microchipped and always wears a collar with an ID and your phone number.

 - Check gates and doors anytime a visitor, yard worker, or repair person comes to your home.

-- Hold on to your dog's collar when people come to the door, or put her in her crate or another room.
+- Hold on to your dog's collar when people come to the door, or put them in their crate or another room.

 - Teach your dog a solid "stay" command.

-- Never let your dog off her leash when you’re out walking.
+- Never let your dog off their leash when you’re out walking.

-- When you find a runaway, don't chase her.
-She might think you're playing a game.
-Stop running, sit on the ground and call her instead.
+- When you find a runaway, don't chase them.
+They might think you're playing a game.
+Stop running, sit on the ground and call them instead.

-- Always reward her when she returns to you.
-Never punish her when she returns -- she’ll link it with bad things and may not come.
+- Always reward them when they return to you.
+Never punish them when they return -- they’ll link it with bad things and may not come.